deepanshs/mrsimulator/docs/user_guide/method/method.rst

 a :ref:`method_api` object you cannot identify and select a transition through its initial and final eigenstate quantum numbers.
 Instead, transition selection is done through :py:meth:`~mrsimulator.method.query.TransitionQuery` objects during individual spectral or constant duration events.
-At some point, the :ref:`method_api` object uses its :py:meth:`~mrsimulator.method.query.TransitionQuery` objects to determine the selected transition pathways for a given :ref:`spin_sys_api` object as identified by their initial and final eigenstate quantum numbers.
+During a simulation, the :ref:`method_api` object uses its :py:meth:`~mrsimulator.method.query.TransitionQuery` objects to determine the selected transition pathways for a given :ref:`spin_sys_api` object as identified by their initial and final eigenstate quantum numbers.
 :py:meth:`~mrsimulator.method.query.TransitionQuery`
-objects hold a list of :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects which act on specific isotopes present in the, as yet to be determined, spin system.
-A list of isotopes upon which the :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects can act are determined by the ``channels`` attribute in :ref:`method_api`.
+objects hold a list of :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects which act on specific isotopes in the, as yet to be determined, spin system.
+A list of specific isotopes upon which the :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects act are determined by the ``channels`` attribute in :ref:`method_api`.

 Inside :py:meth:`~mrsimulator.method.MixingEvent` objects is a